 The engine's ignition is supplied by a dual-redundant magneto system.
 One unit is a fully-independent magneto, which does not require electrical power to operate.
-The other is a SureFly Electronic Ignition unit, which does require electrical power to function, but is more efficient and reliable and requires less maintenance.
+The other (typically the left magneto) is a SureFly Electronic Ignition unit, which does require electrical power to function, but is more efficient and reliable and requires less maintenance.
+For more information, see STC SA04378CH.